-It is also recognised that as a result of a disclosure, a law firm may leave itself open to risks as a constructive trustee if moneys are paid away other than to the true owner.
-The law firm must therefore make a commercial decision as to whether funds which are the subject of any suspicious report (made either internally or to the FIU) should be paid away under instruction from the facility holder.

-29.7.6 Law firms are reminded that reporting to the Commission, the Central Bank, the Commissioner of Police and any duly authorized employee of the law firm will be accorded similar protection against breach of confidentiality.
+- 29.7.5 Access to the disclosure is restricted to financial analysts and other officers within the FIU.
+It is also recognised that as a result of a disclosure, an accounting firm may leave itself open to risks as a constructive trustee if moneys are paid away other than to the true owner.
+The accounting firm must therefore make a commercial decision as to whether funds which are the subject of any suspicious report (made either internally or to the FIU) should be paid away under instruction from the facility holder. - 29.7.6 Accounting firms are reminded that reporting to the Commission, the Central Bank, the Commissioner of Police and any duly authorized employee of the accounting firm will be accorded similar protection against breach of confidentiality.
 It is therefore recommended that, to reduce the risk of constructive trusteeship when fraudulent activity is suspected, and to obtain the fastest possible FIU response, disclosure should be notified by telephone and the disclosure form forwarded to the FIU.
-Where timing is believed to be critical, a law firm should prepare a backup package of evidence for rapid release on the granting of a Court Order, search warrant, or a freezing order pursuant to the Section 4(2)(c) of the FIUA.

-29.7.7 Following the submission of a disclosure report, a law firm is not precluded from subsequently terminating its relationship with the client provided it does so for commercial or risk containment reasons and does not alert the client to the fact of the disclosure which would constitute the offence of tipping off under the FTRA.
-However, it is recommended that, before terminating a relationship in these circumstances, the reporting institution should liaise directly with the investigation officer in the FIU to ensure that the termination does not tip off the customer or prejudice the investigation in any way.

-29.7.8 The adequacy of the law firm's AML program to identify and properly report suspicious activity should be periodically reviewed.
+Where timing is believed to be critical, an accounting firm should prepare a backup package of evidence for rapid release on the granting of a Court Order, search warrant, or a freezing order pursuant to the Section 4(2)(c) of the FIUA. - 29.7.7 Following the submission of a disclosure report, an accounting firm is not precluded from subsequently terminating its relationship with the client provided it does so for commercial or risk containment reasons and does not alert the client to the fact of the disclosure which would constitute the offence of tipping off under the FTRA.
+However, it is recommended that, before terminating a relationship in these circumstances, the reporting institution should liaise directly with the investigation officer in the FIU to ensure that the termination does not tip off the customer or prejudice the investigation in any way. - 29.7.8 The adequacy of the accounting firm's AML program to identify and properly report suspicious activity should be periodically reviewed.